Sydney-Informatics-Hub/hello-nextflow/docs/session1/05_inputs.md

 # Inputs

 So far, we've been emitting a greeting hardcoded into the process command.
+While this has been a good introduction, it is more likely that we will want to flexible change these without changing the underlying pipeline code.

 Now we're going to add some flexibility by introducing channels.